phdonner/NOSTERIIHI/README.md

 * [NOSTERIIHI Markdown](https://github.com/phdonner/Markdown)
 * [Markdown web page production](https://github.com/phdonner/MarkdownProduction)

 There a number of more themes to be covered in the near future.
-Be aware of the fact that there is also a [brief bio of the author](https://github.com/phdonner/) of these pages.
+Be aware of the fact that the NOSTERIIHI GitHub site also includes a [brief bio of the author](https://github.com/phdonner/) of these pages.

 ---